 The brilliantly named Thor’s Cave looks majestic even from the outside.
 It’s really hard to spot if you are casting an eye over the woods beyond!
 The cave is a bit of an adventure, to say the least, as there are many steps you’ll need to climb up the top.

 3. The Goyt Valley

 The Goyt Valley is amazingly iconic mainly thanks to the fact that there are simply so many walks in the region.
 There are more than 20 different trails around here, and some stretch from two to nine miles.
 Therefore, all dog walkers will find things to see and do!

 The Peak District is a magnificent plot of land that extends right the way across some of England’s best-loved and best-known countryside and hill ranges.
 As such, it’s absolutely ripe for exploring with your dogs!
 Do keep in mind that the difficulty levels for some of these trails really will vary, meaning it is always worth doing a little bit of research before you head out on the best dog walks.

-Otherwise, if you are really keen to take a look at some of the most awe-inspiring vistas and panoramas available in your own backyard, then you’re really going to want to head up to the Peaks as soon as you possibly can.
+Otherwise, if you are really keen to take a look at some of the most awe-inspiring vistas and panoramas available in your own backyard, then you’re really going to want to head up and book from our list of pet friendly cottages in the Peak District as soon as you possibly can.
 The best part is, the National Park is really well connected to a variety of historic towns and cities elsewhere, meaning you won’t have too far to travel if you fancy taking a break and taking in some history, heritage, or just a bit of shopping here and there.